giantswarm/docs/src/content/reference/release-versions/_index.md

 The release version of a cluster helps you identify additional information like what Kubernetes version the cluster will have.

-Besides Kubernetes, other components come into play as well, for example Calico, Flannel, Docker, and our own services and operators.
+Besides Kubernetes, other components come into play as well, for example Calico, Docker, CoreDNS, and our own services and operators.

 Together, all these components define the capabilities of a tenant cluster.